GraphWalker/graphwalker.github.io/content/cli/cli-online.md

 * `--json`, `-j`<br>
 Returns data formatted as json.<br>
-Default is true
+Default is true.

 * `--model`, `-m`<br>
-The model, as a graphml file followed by generator with stop condition.<br>
+The model, as a graphml file, followed by generator with stop condition.<br>
-This options can occur multiple times.<br>
+This option can occur multiple times.<br>
 This options is only valid for `-s RESTFUL`, it will not work with `-s WEBSOCKET`.

 * `--port`, `-p`<br>
-Sets the port of the service
+Sets the port of the service. <br>
-Default is 8887
+Default is 8887.

 * `--service`, `-s`<br>
 Selects which kind of service to start.
-Either WEBSOCKET [default], or RESTFUL<br>
+Either WEBSOCKET (default), or RESTFUL.<br>
 Default is WEBSOCKET.
-When Websocket is selected, the `-m` option is not taken into account.
+When Websocket is selected, the `-m` option is disregarded.

 * `--start-element`, `-e`<br>
-Sets the starting element in the [first] model.
+Sets the starting element in the [first] model. <br>
-Default is <empty string>
+Default is `<empty string>`

 * `--unvisited`, `-u`<br>
-Will also print the remaining unvisited elements in the model.
+Will print the remaining unvisited elements in the model. <br>
-Default is false
+Default is false.

 * `--verbose`, `-o`<br>
-Will print more details
+Will print more details. <br>
-Default is false
+Default is false.

 * `--blocked`, `-b`<br>
 This option enables or disables the [BLOCKED](/yed_model_syntax#keywords) feature.
 When "-b true" GraphWalker will filter out elements in models with the keyword BLOCKED.
-When "-b false" GraphWalker will not filter out any elements in models with the keyword BLOCKED.
-Default: true
+When "-b false" GraphWalker will not filter out any elements in models with the keyword BLOCKED. <br>
+Default is true.